open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Expand specifies if a Kubernetes API resource of kind ComponentDescriptor should be
+<p>Expand specifies if a Kubernetes API resource of kind ComponentDescriptor should
 be generated for each component reference that is present in the root ComponentVersion.</p>
 </td>
 </tr>